Kapok (紅棉) and Golden Gate (金門) – HK Bakery Chains from the 50s and 60s and the family behind them

 Golden Gate’s tin can for its Phoenix rolls

-By the late 1960s, Tang Kit had migrated to Europe where he was elected chairman of the British Chamber of Commerce in London in 1969 and established a trading center in Germany.
-His seventh daughter Tang Mei-lok (鄧美樂) married Ng Yiu-tong (吳耀棠), the sixth son of the founder of Kowloon Funeral Parlor and brother of comedic actor Richard Ng Yiu-hon (吳耀漢) in 1962.
+By the late 1960s, Tang Kit had migrated to Europe where he was elected chairman of the UK Chinese Chamber of Commerce in London in 1969 and established a trading center in Germany.
+His seventh daughter Tang Mei-lok (鄧美樂) married Ng Yiu-tong (吳耀棠), the sixth son of Kowloon Funeral Parlor founder Ng Hoi-Lam and brother of comedic actor Richard Ng Yiu-hon (吳耀漢) in 1962.
 In recent years, Ng has been an active spokesperson for the HK funeral service industry as the founding chairman of the HK Funeral Business Association.

 The soaring rent and real estate prices in HK in the 1970s killed the Golden Gate rental strategy and one by one, the Golden Gate bakeries closed.
 As a firm, Golden Gate Foods was dissolved in 1995.